 - Mild weather, with a climate for everyone, from tropical beaches to temperate mountains

-- Top-quality healthcare—the gleaming new Punta Pacifica Hospital is affiliated with Baltimore's renowned Johns Hopkins Medicine and there are many other excellent options, both in the city and throughout the country
+- Top-quality healthcare—the Punta Pacifica Hospital is affiliated with Baltimore’s renowned Johns Hopkins Medicine and there are many other excellent options, both in the city and throughout the country

 - No income taxes on foreign-earned income

-- Importantly… A new tax law goes into effect on January 1, 2019, which reduces current property taxes to about half as much (typically just an incredibly low .5% of the value of the home).
-And you can still get tax exemptions on some properties constructed in the last 20 years.
-(You'll get all the details at the conference.)
+- Importantly tax law went into effect on January 1, 2019, which lowered property taxes to about half as much as they were before, to an incredibly low .5% of the value of the home.
+And you can still get tax exemptions on some properties constructed in the last 3 years.
+(You’ll get all the details at the conference.)